Geometric integrators for adiabatically closed simple thermodynamic systems: Preliminaries

 is a vector bundle isomorphism, \item the cotangent bundle can be decomposed as the Whitney sum

 where $\flat_{\omega}\colon \T M \to \cT M$ is the vector bundle morphism given by $\flat_{\omega}(v) = \contr{v}\omega$. \end{enumerate} \end{proposition}

 \begin{proof} Notice that a top-degree form on a manifold is a volume form if and only if its kernel is the zero-section.
-The equivalence between the first and second statements then follows from the fact that

-The equivalence between the second and third statements is a trivial linear algebraic observation.
+The equivalence between the first and second statements then follows from { the equivalence between the following statements: \begin{enumerate} \item $\contr{v}\left(\omega^n \wedge \eta\right) =0 \Rightarrow v = 0$, \item $\contr{v} \omega = 0 \text{ and } \contr{v} \eta = 0 \Rightarrow v =0$. \end{enumerate} } The equivalence between the second and third statements is a trivial linear algebraic observation.
 Finally, the equivalence between the second and fourth statements can be seen by taking the annihilator from both sides of equation~\eqref{eq:decomposition_cotangent}. \end{proof}

 \begin{definition} Let $M$ be a $(2n+1)$-dimensional manifold with a $2$-form $\omega$ and a $1$-form $\eta$.
 The pair $(\omega, \eta)$ is called an \emph{almost cosymplectic structure} if it satisfies any equivalent condition from Proposition~\ref{proposition:equivalent_defs_almost_cosymp}.